An easy and delicious side dish recipe for sweet potato fries with a flavorful curry mayo dipping sauce.

-Oooh trick question!
-That was what used to be my favorite condiment.
-But ketchup, step aside.
-There’s a new dipping sauce in town and it’s definitely gonna show you up.
-Make room for the exotic, creamy, and oh-so flavorful curry mayonnaise.
-And versatile too!
-You can use it to dip fries in, on sandwiches, burgers, wraps, anything you can think of that you would use ketchup for.
+I used to be a biiiiiig ketchup fan.
+That was, until I was introduced to Curry Mayonnaise.
+One dip of my sweet potato fry into curry mayonnase and I was hooked.
+It’s not only for fries, either!
+You can put it on sandwiches, burgers, wraps, anything you can think of that you would use ketchup for.
 It even has ketchup in it, so if you’re a ketchup-loving weirdo like I am, you can feel better knowing you’re not completely betraying your beloved condiment.

 - 2 tbsp olive oil